...

 Table of Contents

-So What Are Hakkōda Mountains?
+So, What Are the Hakkoda Mountains?

 Ⓒ 青森県観光連盟

-While the Northern Hakkōda Mountains have several tourist attractions such as onsen ryokans and scenic ponds, most of the Southern Hakkōda Mountains haven’t been developed for tourism purposes, making the area difficult to enter.
-This is why whenever you hear people talk about Hakkōda Mountains, they are generally referring to the Northern Hakkōda Mountains.
+While the Northern Hakkoda Mountains have several tourist attractions, such as onsen ryokans and scenic ponds, most of the Southern Hakkoda Mountains haven’t been developed for tourism purposes, making the area difficult to enter.
+This is why whenever you hear people talk about Hakkoda Mountains, they are generally referring to the Northern Hakkoda Mountains.

 The Attractions in Hakkōda Mountains Leading to Oirase Gorge

-The Best Time to Visit Hakkōda Mountains
+The Best Time to Visit Hakkoda Mountains

-• Fresh green season: mid-May to June
+• Fresh green season at Mount Hakkoda: mid-May to June

-• Flowering season: mid-June to early August
+• Flowering season at Mount Hakkoda: mid-June to early August

-• Early October:
+• Early to mid-October:

-• The summit of the Hakkōda Mountains
+• The summit of the Hakkoda Mountains

 • Jogakura Onsen (城ヶ倉温泉)